EHRI/ehri-frontend/README.md

 ### Testing

-Running integration tests requires an instance of the backend service running locally on port 7575 and a PostgreSQL database on port 5431.
+Running integration tests requires a number of different external services, including:

+ - an instance of the Neo4j backend on port 7575
+ - a PostgreSQL database on port 5431
+ - an S3-compatible storage service with appropriate buckets set up running on port 9876
+ - an SMTP server on port 2500

 This can be done with a single Docker Compose command:

     sudo docker-compose up